Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 But when you are weak you become more knowledgable.
 It is when you become a leader, you must trace back to your weak points and take advantage of the knowledge and wisdom you gained to pursue your role as a leader and be strong.
 This quote is aligned with “learn from your mistakes” but in the form of being a leader.
 5. Being a listener is being drunk.
 I.e. creativity at its finest, but don't actually get drunk.
 I've never, no one should; bad stuff happens.
+6. It's only useful if it's a toy.
+It's something I learned from Freeman Dyson, but he's not wrong (albeit controvercial as a person).
+He talked about computers and biotech, but honestly lots of things do work when people fool around with it a lot like ML and... clothes?
+Wtf I mean sure, people like trying on clothes to make sure they look good...?
 -->

 I'm looking to help with whatever I can;